sushmashivakavi/docs/help/templates.md

 ## Promotional

-Any message with an intention to promote or sell a product, goods or service.Service content mixed with promotional content is also treated as promotional.
-These messages will be sent to customers after performing the preference and consent scrubbing function.
+Any message that aims to promote or sell a product, goods, or service, including messages that contain a mixture of service and promotional content, will be categorized as promotional.
+These messages will only be sent to customers after undergoing the preference and consent scrubbing process.

 `Note: Additionally, customer consent template needs to be linked to content templates in service explicit category.`